 Why Home Physiotherapy?
 Is it safe?

-While a physiotherapist may use specialised equipment for treatment at a hospital or clinic, most exercises can be safely done at home too.
-Common household items such as water bottles and chairs can be used for exercise, and many activities may not require any equipment at all.
+Home therapy seeks to be functional, achievable and accessible.
+Even though the equipment used at clinics and hospitals may not be easily accessible at homes, most exercises can still be carried out safely and as effectively, at home.
+Common household items such as water bottles and chairs can be used for exercise, and many activities may not even require any equipment at all.

 With the option of home physiotherapy, those who find it inconvenient or challenging to head down to clinics and hospitals can now get the treatment they need in the comfort of their home, office or gym.